Myelitis

 • Dx: MRI with contrast.

-• The presence of NMO-IgG antibodies (aquaporin-4–specific antibodies) should be considered useful in determining increased TM recurrence risk.
+• NMO-IgG antibodies (aquaporin-4–specific antibodies) should be considered helpful in determining increased TM recurrence risk.

-• Review the pathogen list and consider ordering appropriate blood, CSF tests based on the risk profile, geography.
+• Review the pathogen list and consider ordering appropriate blood and CSF tests based on the risk profile and geography[2].

 • Transverse Myelitis Consortium Working Group (TMCWG) proposed diagnostic criteria for idiopathic ATM.
 Patients meeting all diagnostic criteria are considered to have definite idiopathic ATM, whereas those who do not meet the MRI or CSF criteria for inflammation have possible idiopathic ATM.